AGENTSJ/SJNET/README.md

 SJNET
-## This repository contains SJNET.py that contain a Network class and Layer class
+## This repository contains SJNET.py which contains Network and Layer class
 ## These can be used to create and train custom neural network

 ### A new Network can be initialised by